 On the surface, karma might seem a just system because it supposes that no evil deed will go unnoticed and unpunished.
 Similarly, no good deed will go unrewarded.
 Critics have, however, pointed at the purported unfairness of the concept and the lack of compassion it might produce within persons toward others who are suffering.

-The belief is that the suffering one is experiencing in the present is because of a karmic debt accumulated in a previous life.
-This brings to fruition some concerns concerning the fairness of the concept because the suffering one faces in the present is foisted upon him or her from deeds in a previous life unremembered.
-Consider that in the present a Hindu or Buddhist might be suffering from a type of terminal cancer.
+The common belief is that any suffering one experiences in the present is a result of a karmic debt she accumulated in a previous life.
+This raises important questions, one of which concerns fairness.
+The question emerges because the suffering one experiences in the present has been foisted upon her from deeds in a previous life she does not remember.
+Consider that in the present one might be suffering from a type of terminal cancer.
 The experience is one of many hospital visits, intense medications and medical procedures, pain, and physical degradation leading to an untimely death.
-The victim of the cancer experiences such malady in the tangible, experiential sense while fully aware (or believing) that its origins is in the karmic debt of a life past.
-The victim is further unaware of what he or she did in the previous life because of a lack of knowledge.
-In this sense karma acts as a rationale for why suffering exists in the world and why seemingly good people experience pain.
-One might note that suffering lacks discrimination and encroaches upon the elderly, men, women, children, and infants.
-Would one say this is fair?
+The victim experiences these pains in a tangible sense and is aware (or believes) that its origin is in the karmic debt of a past life.
+The victim cannot remember what she did in her previous life that gave her this present illness.
+For those who embrace this doctrine, karma functions as a rationale for why suffering exists in the world and why good people also experience pain.
+Suffering does not discriminate between the elderly, men, women, children, and infants, and neither does karma.